 - In 2005, we settled with San Joaquin County for $900,000 on behalf of a man who was beaten to death by corrections officers.

 We are equipped to handle all civil rights lawsuits and wrongful death cases stemming from incarceration:

 - Medical neglect — Failing to diagnose and treat serious conditions, withholding necessary medication

 - Assault — Beatings by jail personnel, failure to segregate violent inmates, failure to respond to complaints of physical abuse or sexual assault

 - Cruel and unusual punishment — Withholding food or medical assistance, excessive restraints, retaliation for reporting abuse, sexual exploitation, unauthorized punishment meted out by staff

 - Mental illness — Failure to protect emotionally disturbed inmates from themselves or predatory cellmates; failure to provide psychiatric care and suicide prevention measures

 - Understaffing/failure to monitor — Failure to provide the mandated level of supervision under California law

 John Burris has handled civil rights litigation for nearly 30 years, including jail abuse lawsuits under the Eighth Amendment.
-If you suffered physical or emotional harm, believe that a family member is being mistreated, or lost a loved one who died in custody, contact our Oakland law office to discuss your rights and options.
+If you suffered physical or emotional harm, believe that a family member is being mistreated, or lost a loved one who died in custody, contact our Oakland law office to discuss your rights and options with an experienced lawyer.